fershad/fershad.com/src/writing/network-energy-sunk-cost.md

 ## Okay, so why is network energy a sunk cost?

 I'll stop with the business analogy here.
+Let's switch our business units for system segments.

 To be honest, the energy use of each system segment - hosting, networks, and user devices - will be sunk costs.
 Each will use energy, which is just an unavoidable part of host and delivering content on the internet.